ProductionsAutrementDit/Portal-DashboardStatsWidget/README.md

 # Portal-DashboardStatsWidget
-Add a widget to Cantemo Portal showing stats from Saved Searches
+Add a widget for Cantemo Portal dashboard showing stats from Saved Searches

 ### Installation
 Copy this folder to your Portal plugins folder (`/opt/cantemo/portal/portal/plugins`).